This post may contain affiliate links. Please read our disclosure policy.

 Not sure what to eat for a weeknight dinner?
 Looking for something fun and different to pack for a picnic or baseball game?
 The Italian beef sandwich has you covered.

-That’s why we use deli roast beef and zhuzh it up a bit with some beef broth.
+That’s why we use deli roast beef and zhuzh it up a bit with some seasoned beef broth.
 It’s just as moist and tender as if it had been sitting in the slow cooker all day.

 - Roast beef, thinly sliced from the deli, then soaked in a flavorful beef broth.